Inside the Afghan evacuation: rogue flights, crowded tents, hope and chaos

 A senior administration official said this week that the incident underscored the State Department’s concerns about what he called well-meaning but uncoordinated rescue flights being orchestrated by private individuals.
 The official said refugees on the flight from Mazar-i-Sharif were taken to Ramstein Air Base in Germany to determine whether they should be allowed to come to the United States.

-A scramble to find places for refugees to land.
+A scramble to find places for refugees to land

 As they raced to evacuate refugees from Kabul, the most critical question facing the Biden administration was: where to put them?